FAMILY MEDIATION

 Mediation is a process to help you reach a family law agreement with a neutral professional mediator who facilitates settlement negotiations.

 You can attend family dispute resolution or custody mediation without a lawyer but it is a good idea to have family law legal advice.
-We include that option in our fixed fee packages.

 It is important to be properly prepared for your family mediation to make sure that you get the best out of your session.